-Data Submission: you need to submit data for minimum 90 consecutive days
+Data Submission: you need to submit data for a minimum of 90 consecutive days

 How can I score 100% in ACI?
-Obtaining 100% performance score for ACI is not impossible
+Obtaining a 100% performance score for ACI is not impossible

 - Do you fit into any of the ACI exceptions?
 Apply with CMS to have you reweighted to 0 on ACI.
 Otherwise, read on.

 - Find out which version of ONC Edition your EHR is certified for.
 If your EHR is certified 2014 Edition, you need to report the ACI transition measure set.
-If your EHR is 2015 Edition or combination of both 2015 and 2014 edition, you can choose either the ACI measure set or the ACI Transition Measure set.
+If your EHR is 2015 Edition or a combination of both the 2015 and 2014 editions, you can choose either the ACI measure set or the ACI Transition Measure set.

 - Meet the base score – it is mandatory to meet this in order to score anything under ACI.
 This will fetch 50 points.

 - Query at least one permissible prescription for the drug formulary and send it electronically